 All stockholders as of the Record Date, or their duly appointed proxies, may attend the Annual Meeting.
 You must pre-register in order to attend.
-Please contact us by email at jstern@aosmith.com or by telephone at 414-359-4000 and provide your name, address, telephone number with area code, and indicate that you plan to attend the Annual Meeting.
+To pre-register, please contact us by email at jstern@aosmith.com or by telephone at 414-359-4000 and provide your name, address, telephone number, and indicate that you plan to attend the Annual Meeting.

 We will respond to all pre-registration requests and will maintain a list of verified stockholders at the Annual Meeting.
-To gain admission at the meeting, you must present government-issued photo identification showing your name, address and signature for admission.
+To gain admission at the meeting, you must present a government-issued photo identification showing your name, address and signature for admission.

-Annual meeting pre-registration requests must be received by the end of business on Friday, April 7, 2023.
+Annual Meeting pre-registration requests must be received by the end of business on Friday, April 5, 2024.